-Situated on the southern slopes of the central Caucasus Mountains and surrounded by 3,000–5,000-metre peaks, Svaneti is the highest inhabited area in the Caucasus.
+Situated on the southern slopes of the central Caucasus Mountains and surrounded by 3,000–5,000m peaks, Svaneti is the highest inhabited area in the Caucasus.
 Four of the 10 highest peaks of the Caucasus are located in the region.
-The highest mountain in Georgia, Mount Shkhara at 5,201 meters, is located in the province.
+The highest mountain in Georgia, Mount Shkhara at 5,201m, is located in the province.

 Svaneti is known for its architectural treasures and picturesque landscapes.
 The famous Svanetian tower houses erected mainly in the 9th-12th centuries are a highlight.
 In the province, there are dozens of Georgian orthodox churches and various fortified buildings.
 Architectural monuments of Upper Svanetia are included in a list of UNESCO World Heritage Sites.

 Bordering Europe, Asia and the Middle East, the region known variously as the Caucasus, the South Caucasus, or Transcaucasia is one of the most biologically, culturally and linguistically diverse regions in the world – yet one that few have had the chance to explore.
 Now, united by a shared vision of a long-distance trail network across the region, a growing community of local and international hikers, cartographers and conservationists is putting this hidden gem on the map to help ensure that the landscapes and heritage of the region can be enjoyed by future generations.